PennTURBO/turbo-ontology/medication_mapping_notes/performance_narratives.md

 Data frame "backmerge":

     582 183 rows of Solr results
-     18 859 unique EPIC Medication names that resulted in a valid RxNorm prediction via Solr 15 328 "expanded" queries           that resulted in a valid RxNorm prediction via Solr 14 270 "expanded" queries           that resulted in a valid RxNorm prediction via Solr AND have some reasonalbe semantic path to the EPIC known RxNorm 1 058 "expanded" queries           that resulted in a valid RxNorm prediction via Solr BUT didn't have any reasonalbe semantic path to the EPIC known RxNorm
+     18 859 unique EPIC Medication names that resulted in a active RxNorm prediction via Solr 15 328 "expanded" queries           that resulted in a active RxNorm prediction via Solr 14 270 "expanded" queries           that resulted in a active RxNorm prediction via Solr AND have some reasonalbe semantic path to the EPIC known RxNorm 1 058 "expanded" queries           that resulted in a active RxNorm prediction via Solr BUT didn't have any reasonalbe semantic path to the EPIC known RxNorm

 Randomly select 20% of the EPIC Medication names and set aside all "backmerge" rows using that EPIC Medication names.
 They will be used later for coverage calculation.